-The objective of the study is to evaluate and compare the performance of the study TEST lens to the CONTROL lens, when worn on a daily disposable modality over a period of approximately one week each.
+The objective of the study is to evaluate and compare the performance of Alcon's Precision1 lens (P1) to clariti 1 day (C1D), when worn on a daily disposable modality over a period of approximately one week each.
+C1D is considered the study test lens.
+P1 will be the control lens.

-The primary outcome variable of this study is:
+The primary outcome variables of this study are: